domeide/doclipser/README.md

 ## Features

 ![image](images/run-as-screenshot.gif)

+Currently supported features are:
 * Dockerfile syntax highlighting and autocomplete
 * Support for the following docker commands: `build`, `run`, `ps`, `logs`, `rm`

+Even if this is still a working progress project, we believe some people can still find it useful.
+We plan to provide support for docker compose (fig) yml files too (and therefore volumes and links).

+Although this plugin focus on running containers through the support of Dockerfiles and Compose yml files in eclipse, there is another interesting project from JBoss that has a slightly different approach : it provides a more advanced management of Docker images and containers without Dockerfiles support : http://tools.jboss.org/blog/2015-03-30-Eclipse_Docker_Tooling.html.

 ## Installation